We treat the most common mental health concerns with compassion, expertise, experience, and exceptional quality of care.

 PTSD symptoms may appear differently in children.
 They may develop the following symptoms: repetitively acting out the event during play, separation anxiety, decrease in speech, bedwetting, and/or stomachaches and headaches.
 Symptoms in teenagers appear similar to those of adults but may also include disruptive and destructive behaviors.

 Children, teens, and adults with separation anxiety typically exhibit excessive and irrational worry about being away from loved ones and/or home.
-Common fear of separation can include harm to themselves or loved ones, fear of abandonment and fear of having physical distress due to the anxiety like stomach aches or illness while away.
+Common fear of separation can include harm to themselves or loved ones, fear of abandonment, and fear of having physical distress due to the anxiety like stomach aches or illness while away.
 Some children will exhibit oppositional behaviors like tantrums or aggression in an effort to avoid separation.
 Separation anxiety can interfere with social relationships given reluctance to enter new social situations that require temporary separation from loved ones.

 People with Obsessive-Compulsive Disorder suffer from repetitive unwanted and intrusive thoughts, images, or urges.
 These obsessions can cause heightened levels of distress, discomfort, and anxiety.
 It is very common for people suffering from OCD to engage in compulsive acts or “rituals” to reduce the distress and guilt associated with their obsessions for a brief period; however, those rituals ultimately perpetuate the person’s anxiety.
 Compulsions may be overt (outwardly visible) behaviors, or they may be covert mental rituals such as counting, replacing a “bad” thought with a “good” thought, praying in a certain manner, or mentally reviewing their recent actions to make sure they have not done anything “wrong.”
 Individuals with OCD often describe feeling as if they have little to no control over these thoughts and behaviors.
 OCD can also be characterized by doubt and difficulty tolerating uncertainty.